theMichaelR/DECO7180/README.md

 - this will merge the changes you've made into the shared github repo, congrats, you did it 🎉!

 Now go onto the repo on github and go into the "pull requests" tab, here it should have an option to complete your merge and delete the branch that you made.

+## bonus tip
+If you are ever in doubt, stop what your doing and paste your most recent console information or your "git status" into chatGPT.
+It's really good at helping with git 😊.